-Lastly, some of the reasons and advantages why we should glory in the Lord.
-"He that glories, let him glory in the Lord."
-Whatever holds you back from glorying in the Lord, if you be led in that order of things have described this morning, the Lord will say to that hindrance by and by, "Let him glory in the Lord."
-If it is Satan that will not let Joshua glory in the Lord, "The Lord rebuke you, O Satan, even the Lord that has chosen Jerusalem."
+Lastly, some of the reasons and advantages why we should glory in the Lastly, some of the reasons and davantages why we should glory in the Lord.
+"He that glorieth, let him glory in the Lord."
+Whatever holds you back from glorying in the Lord, if you be led in that order of things I have described this morning, the Lord will say to that hindrance by and by, "Let him glory in the Lord."
+If it is Satan that will not let Joshua glory in the Lord, "The Lord rebuke thee, O Satan, even the Lord that hath chosen Jerusalem."
 "Let him glory in the Lord."
-That is what his desire is, and he shall have his desire.
+That is what his device is and he shall have his device.
+Sin let that man glory in the his desire is, and he shall have his desire.
 Sin, let that man glory in the Lord; sin is put away: law, let that man glory in the Lord; death, let that man glory in the Lord; destruction, let that man glory in the Lord.
-Whatever hindrances stand in the way, they shall all be swept out of the way, and you shall delight yourself in the Lord; he shall give you the desires of yours heart.
+Whatever hindrances stand in the way, they shall all be swept out of the way, and thou shalt delight thyself in the Lord; he shall give thee the desires of thine heart.
 In the 41st of Isaiah there is a beautiful reason assigned for glorying in the Lord; there is a promise, too, to the same effect.
-"Behold, I will make you a new sharp threshing instrument," which, of course, means the new covenant, the gospel, "having teeth," and so on.
+"Behold, I will make thee a new sharp threshing instrument," which, of course, means the new covenant, the gospel-"having teeth," and so on.
 It will bite, you see; it will lay hold of the sinner and tear him terribly when it first takes hold of him; for the Lord wounds, and in his own time he will heal.
-But if there are mountainous impediments, with it "you shall thresh the mountains, and beat them small, and shall make the hills as chaff;" and the wind will turn round in your favor by and by, and the whirlwind will scatter them, and you will have nothing to do but rejoice in the Lord, and glory in the Holy One of Israel.
-"Let him that glories, glory in the Lord."
+But if there are mountainous impediments, with it "thou shalt thresh the mountains, and beat them small, and shall make the hills as chaff;" and the wind will turn round in your favour by and by, and the whirlwind will scatter them, and you will have nothing to do but rejoice in the Lord, and glory in the Holy One of Israel.
+"Let him that glorieth, glory in the Lord."
 Then I meant to have gone to the 45th of Isaiah, then to the 4th of Jeremiah, then to the last chapter of Galatians.